Getting Started

 The typical workflow using PH Live Sync is as follows:

-1. Press the Initial Project Setup button to automatically create the required PHPP Parameters within the BIM to store PHPP data.
+- Press the Initial Project Setup button to automatically create the required PHPP Parameters within the BIM to store PHPP data.

-2. Select the PHPP file to associate with the BIM.
+- Select the PHPP file to associate with the BIM.

-3. Sync the BIM to the PHPP.
+- Sync the BIM with the PHPP.

-4. Review the results in the PHPP, make adjustments as required, and sync the PHPP data back to the BIM.
+- Review the results in the PHPP, make adjustments as required, and sync the PHPP data back to the BIM.

-5. Continue developing your design in either the BIM or PHPP and sync the design changes as you go!
+- Continue developing your design in either the BIM or PHPP and sync the design changes as you go!

 The PH Live Sync Tool Bar